What can you do with your band score?

 IELTS can also help you further your career.
 The test is accepted by associations in areas such as accounting, engineering, teaching, law, medicine and nursing.
 A wide range of employers also accept IELTS, from sectors such as banking and finance, government, construction, energy and natural resources, aviation, health and tourism.

 Or maybe you’re planning to move to or settle in an English-speaking country and need to prove your language skills as part of your visa or immigration application.
-IELTS is accepted as proof of language ability by government agencies such as the Australian Department of Immigration and Border Protection (DIBP), New Zealand Immigration Service (NZIS), Citizenship and Immigration Canada (CIC), and United Kingdom Visas and Immigration (UKVI).
+IELTS is accepted as proof of language ability by government agencies such as the Australian Department for Home Affairs (DoHA), Immigration New Zealand (INZ), Immigration, Refugees and Citizenship Canada (IRCC) and United Kingdom Visas and Immigration (UKVI).

 So where will your IELTS journey take you?
 Search the list of organisations which accept IELTS test scores.